 5 Tips for Treating Dog Diarrhea

-Sometimes I have to laugh at the text conversations Antonio and I have…I mean really, they’re quite romantic:
+Sometimes I have to laugh at the text conversations the boyfriend and I have…I mean really, they’re quite romantic:

 Me: Morning!
 Hope your day is going well, how does Rio’s poop look?